 A marriage annulment is a legal proceeding that cancels a marriage.
 If granted, an annulment means the marriage was never legally valid.
 In other words, it never actually happened.
 Under certain conditions, an annulment can be an alternative to divorce.
-Our Las Vegas annulment lawyers know that marriage annulments in Nevada require the following conditions:
+Our divorce attorneys know that marriage annulments in Nevada require the following conditions:

 - There are no children or expected children and no issues regarding property, and;